vaibhavbisht-dev/SoftwareRasterizer/Readme.md

 | **y=3** | [M] | [N] | [O] | [P] |

-And Memory is stored in a single Continuous line: <br>
+Memory is stored in a continuous line:

-And memory is stored in a continuous line.

 | Memory Index | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |